 Both girls have a history in the music business: Vocalist/songwriter Olivarez wrote and recorded a Top 10 single in Canada, has three cuts on Sugarland records, including a song on their multi-platinum Enjoy the Ride album, and received a Dora nomination for her work in the Toronto production of Hairspray.
 She was also a top 12 finalist on American Idol.
 Guitarist/songwriter Elkins is a Grand Prize winner of the John Lennon Songwriting Contest who has showcased at the Billboard/BMI Acoustic Brunch at SXSW, at BMI showcases in Los Angeles, Atlanta and Nashville, and at CMJ.
-Elkins’ songs have appeared on television programs from Smallville to Rescue Me, Jersey Shore to CNN and in the film Mean Girls 2.
+Elkins’ songs have appeared on more than 40 television programs from Smallville to Rescue Me, Jersey Shore to CNN and in the film Mean Girls 2.